F-J-A/f-j-a.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Professor of Quantum Computing in Social Informatics focuses on the integration of quantum computing technologies in engineering applications.
+Professor of Quantum Computing in Social Informatics focuses on the integration of quantum computing technologies in astrophysic.
 In an era in which the performance of conventional computers is reaching its limits, quantum computing is opening up new horizons for solving complex engineering problems..
 {style="text-align: justify;"}